hansott/piano/README.md

 # Piano

-I decided at 24 years old that I wanted to play the piano.
+I decided that I wanted to learn to play the piano at 24 years old.
 I started taking lessons in november 2018 with [Dmytro Sukhovienko](https://www.dmytro.net/).
 In this repository I'm going to keep track of my progress.
 Feel free to follow along!

 ## Current repertoire